Aliases for MYOM1 Gene

 GeneCards Summary for MYOM1 Gene

 MYOM1 (Myomesin 1) is a Protein Coding gene.
-Diseases associated with MYOM1 include Hypertrophic Cardiomyopathy and Dilated Cardiomyopathy.
+Diseases associated with MYOM1 include Hypoglycemia and Hypertrophic Cardiomyopathy.
 Among its related pathways are Striated Muscle Contraction.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and structural constituent of muscle.
 An important paralog of this gene is MYOM2.

 UniProtKB/Swiss-Prot Summary for MYOM1 Gene